-Applications are invited from graduates who wish to read for research degrees, MA, MPhil, or PhD, full-time or part-time in English, History, History of Art, or Philosophy.
-The Centre welcomes applicants with single-subject and interdisciplinary research topics within the chronological period 1650-1850.
+Applications are invited from graduates who wish to read for research degrees full-time or part-time in Archaeology, English, History or History of Art.
+Accepted applicants with single-subject and interdisciplinary research topics within the chronological period 1650-1850 form a key part of the CECS community.
 The interests of CECS staff are very extensive and supervision can be offered on an extremely wide range of research topics.
 Their research interests, and the resources available at York, are fully described in individual staff entries.

-Students wishing to apply for a research degree are invited to make preliminary contacts with members of staff and the Centre informally.
-They should indicate their interest in the Centre for Eighteenth Century Studies, and any preference for an individual supervisor on their application.
-Research proposals should be as specific as possible, and should be accompanied by a piece of written work relevant to the proposed field of study.
+Students wishing to apply for a research degree are invited to make preliminary contacts with members of staff and the relevant department.
+They should also indicate their interest in the Centre for Eighteenth Century Studies, and any preference for an individual supervisor on their application.

 See the options below for detailed information about applying to individual departments: